 The buildings that surround the Campo are tall and close together, leaving much to the imagination as they let you through narrow openings into the city streets.

 The city maintains a lot of its historical significance with well-maintained buildings, basilicas and street shops.
-You can easily spend a couple days exploring all of the nooks and crannies in this beautiful city.
+You can easily spend a couple of days exploring all of the nooks and crannies in this beautiful city.

 After experiencing the peaceful canals of Venice and carefree days of wandering through Florence and the Tuscan countryside, it is natural to think you should head straight to Rome to complete your tour of Italy.
 If you are able to, however, hold that thought and take a small detour to the sleepy little town of Assisi.